netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 ## 2) PROBLEM STATEMENT:

-We attempt to build next-generation Intelligence, with ancient human languages.
+- We attempt to build next-generation intelligence, with ancient human languages, never designed for AI?

-Linguists know of the many fragilities inherent, collectively known as "FRAGILE_ENGLISH".
+Lexicology is aware of many linguistic fragilities - collectively known as "FRAGILE_ENGLISH".

-- Is FRAGILE_ENGLISH not a fundamental DESIGN FLAW for AI?
+> Is FRAGILE_ENGLISH not a fundamental DESIGN FLAW for AI?

 We train AI with human language full of: Semantic Drift, Misnomer, Bias, Ambiguity, Cliche, Polysemy, and more.

 - Why not innovate a new human language - optimized for AI compute?

-- When AI "Hallucinates" is it not because the input itself is semantically ambiguous?
+- When AI "hallucinates" is it (sometimes) because the input is semantically ambiguous?

 We waste resources in compute, to "guess" the context.
-Where fragility of human language infers, and fails to provide.
+Where fragility of human language infers, and fails to articulate.

-- Why not encode the context directly into the input language, as an Agent-First paradigm?
+- Why not encode the articulated context directly into the input language, as an Agent-First paradigm?

+We can pack "extra" data into metastate using single letters and simple_words - called "BITZ".

 We do not need to forever_train AI to avoid "Fragile_English".

-> Instead we adopt a design principle to "OPTIMIZE the INPUT LANGUAGE", as best-practice.
+> Instead we adopt a design principle to "OPTIMIZE INPUT LANGUAGE", as best-practice.

-- What if we were able to redesign human language for the age of ai - what would it be?
+- What if you were enabled to re-design a new human language, for the age of ai - what would it be?

 - Might a surprise result of expanded vocabulary - be actual_extra_intellect (AXI)?

-> The innovation of AI_OIL (Optimized_Input_Language), is but one of many aspects of LEXICAL_SCIENCE (lexsci) - described in this brief.
+> The innovation of AI_OIL (Optimized_Input_Language), is but one of many aspects of LEXICAL_SCIENCE (lexsci) - described here.

 ___